breim/AdParameters/README.md

 Access the application at `http://localhost:9292/search?plc-2&price=1.3456`

-The return of this endpoint in json would be:
+The return of this endpoint in json should be:

 ```json
 {